Paul Goldschmidt Player Props: Cardinals vs. Blue Jays

-After going 2-for-4 with a double and an RBI in his most recent game, Paul Goldschmidt and the St. Louis Cardinals face the Toronto Blue Jays (who will hand the ball to Kevin Gausman) at 2:15 PM ET on Saturday.
+On Sunday, Paul Goldschmidt (on the back of going 2-for-4) and the St. Louis Cardinals face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 2:15 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Blue Jays.
+He racked up two hits (going 2-for-4) in his last appearance against the Blue Jays.

 Paul Goldschmidt Game Info & Props vs. the Blue Jays